Bioflex® is the Difference

-The Titan and Titan Touch Inflatable Penile Prosthesis are contraindicated in patients who have one or more of the following conditions: Patients with an active infection present anywhere in the body, especially urinary tract or genital infection.
+The Titan, and Titan Touch Inflatable Penile Prosthesis is contraindicated in patients who have one or more of the following: Patients with an active infection present anywhere in the body, especially urinary tract or genital infection.
 Patients with a documented sensitivity to silicone.
 Patients with unresolved problems affecting urination, such as an elevated residual urine volume secondary to bladder outlet obstruction or neurogenic bladder.
 Patients unwilling to undergo any further surgery for device revision.

-Scrotal swelling, auto-inflation, discomfort, angulation/curvature, edema, device malfunction/deflation, chronic pain, difficulty with ejaculation, transient urinary retention, fever, migration, patient dissatisfaction, site infection, hematoma/seroma wound leakage, bleeding, delayed wound healing, phimosis, sensory loss, cylinder aneurysm, fibrous capsule formation, over/under inflation, erosion, scrotal erythema, genital change, inguinal hernia, wound infection.
+Scrotal swelling, auto-inflation, discomfort, angulation/curvature, edema, device malfunction, chronic pain, difficulty with ejaculation, transient urinary retention, fever, migration, patient dissatisfaction, site infection, deflation, hematoma/seroma, wound leakage, bleeding, delayed wound healing, phimosis, sensory loss, cylinder aneurysm, fibrous capsule formation, over/under inflation, erosion, scrotal erythema, genital change, wound infection, and inguinal hernia.

 Request additional Information